 I want to start out by saying if you’re hoping this is going to make you rich and famous please take a step back and don’t do it.
 When I started on Instagram in 2017- I wanted one thing- a job.

 So I sat down and made a list of all the things I was good at.
-I had practiced photography for years- using film as a child, with a degree in English you knew I had to be great at writing and research and lastly I had a great personality.
-With all of that, I realized social media could be a possibility and I knew I had to jump on the Instagram train- fast.
-I say fast because while I was reading multiple blogs I came to find out that just posting in an ever-changing world of social media was going to be hard to get a footing in.
+I had practiced photography for years- using film as a child, with a degree in English you knew I had to be great at writing and research and I had a great personality.
+With that, I realized social media could be a possibility and I knew I had to jump on the Instagram train- fast.
+I say fast because while I was reading multiple blogs- I came to find out that only posting in an ever-changing world of social media was going to be hard to get a footing in.
+You needed to have a plan and a strategy to get competitive.

-On May 17, 2017, I launched San Antonio Lovelist with the intention of putting all my learnings into practice in order to prove to all the marketing companies that while I didn’t have a degree in Marketing and Social Media I still knew what I was doing.
+On May 17, 2017, I launched San Antonio Lovelist with the intention of putting all my learning into practice to prove to all the marketing companies that while I didn’t have a degree in Marketing and Social Media I still knew what I was doing.
 I created a brand with the key focus of writing a giant love letter to my adopted city.
 I should mention here that I grew up in Los Angeles, CA a place that regularly welcomed the Instagrammer.
 San Antonio is about 10 years behind the trend of social media influencer.
+So that would be a challenge I'd learn to navigate in the future.

 We’re a top 10 city with a small-town vibe.
 Who you know is important to get a foot in a door.
 My experience working for a local magazine was my foot.
 Due to my previous experience, people found me credible and wanted to work with me.
 Sure it’s easy to start posting photos but if you’re not connected with your audience or make the effort to connect then you’re not really leaving a mark.
 At some point, you have to turn this hobby into a business and learn to have structure.
 This is something I learned quickly.
 I created a brand guide, a social media brand guide and finally an editorial guide when I launched the blog earlier in 2019.